Flexible Options

 Granting of Degree

-Because this is a concurrent degree and Medical School courses are being used to fulfill MEng degree requirements, the MEng degree will be granted simultaneous to the granting of the MD degree, typically at the end of the 5th year.
+Because this is a concurrent degree and School of Medicine courses are being used to fulfill MEng degree requirements, the MEng degree will be granted simultaneous to the granting of the MD degree, typically at the end of the 5th year.
 If a MD/MEng student leaves the MD program before completing both degrees, a case-by-case analysis may be performed to determine if the MEng degree may be granted independently or if additional coursework is required to independently fulfill the MEng degree requirements.
 Since no accommodation has been made to the MD requirements, students withdrawing from the MEng degree will not impact MD degree requirements.

-• The MPP/MEng dual degree program is a three-year program.
+The MPP/MEng dual degree program is a three-year program.

 For full-time students, the program can be completed in three continuous years of full-time study, leading to a Master of Engineering and Master of Public Policy degrees, both conferred by Duke.